tlswg/tls13-spec/draft-ietf-tls-tls13.md

 it in the "pre_shared_key" extension in its ClientHello ({{pre-shared-key-extension}}) and supplying a suitable PSK cipher suite.

+The server MAY also send a NewSessionTicket message after the handshake is complete, following the client CertificateVerify message.
+This allows the server to include the newly supplied client credential in the resumable session state.

 %%% Ticket Establishment
       struct {